 The difference is that they put their business first, they didn’t wait.
 They aren’t slaves to their billable hours — which is really just “owning a job” and not at all the same thing as “owning a business.”

-They didn’t toil away for other people, wait for some level of success with that and THEN pay attention to their business… that’s backwards.
+They didn’t toil away for other people, wait for some level of success with that and THEN pay attention to their business… that’s backward.
 They built a business designed specifically to meet their goals of having fancy clothes, and the time to vacation in France and enjoy life.
 They worked on their business so they could have all those things.

 Don’t be jelly, just stop doing what isn’t working for you and do what they’re doing.